'Dallas' "Lucy Ewing": Where Is Charlene Tilton Today?

 Charlene Tilton: Her fiancée passed away

 She later got engaged to cameraman Cheddy Hart.
-In 2009 she suffered a terrible blow when he died suddenly at just fifty-four.
+In 2009 she suffered a terrible blow when he died suddenly at just fifty-four years old.
 She told Oprah Winfrey in an interview that he had been her one true love.

 Charlene was devastated by his death and her grief and desperation drove her to alcoholism.
 Charlene has talked about that time in various interviews, saying that she was deeply depressed and did not leave her house for months.